yiaktan/Secondhand_Concert_Tickets/Statistical_Analyses.md

   3. Day of Week
   4. Promoter
   5. Ticket Source
+  6. Venue State

 ### Tests Used
 T tests were used to compare the markups of each feature category to the whole dataset's markup mean.
-Then an ANOVA f-test was used to determine if the means of categorical features were significantly different.
+Then an ANOVA F-test was used to determine if the means of categorical features were significantly different.
 After confirming a statistically significant difference in markup means amongst categories, a Paired Tukey test was used to compare every unique pair of categories.
+Because categories had unequal sample sizes and unequal variances, the ANOVA F-Test and subsequent Paired Tukey test may not be the most ideal choices.
+However, they were used for the sake of simplicity since the final product of this project is not a pairwise analysis of categories.

 ### Results
 The results corroborated the conclusions drawn from the initial graphic data exploration.